-Primary Care Provider (PCP): Your primary care provider is the doctor or other provider you see first for most health problems.
+Primary care provider (PCP): Your primary care provider is the doctor or other provider you see first for most health problems.
 He or she makes sure you get the care you need to stay healthy.

-He or she also may talk with other doctors and health care providers about your care and refer you to them.
-In many Medicare health plans, you must see your primary care provider before you see any other health care provider.
-See Chapter 3 for information about getting care from primary care providers.
+- He or she also may talk with other doctors and health care providers about your care and refer you to them. - In many Medicare health plans, you must see your primary care provider before you see any other health care provider. - See Chapter 3 for information about getting care from primary care providers.

-Prior authorization: Approval needed before you can get certain services or drugs.
+Prior authorization: An approval from Health Net Cal MediConnect you must get before you can get a specific service or drug or see an out-of-network provider.
+Health Net Cal MediConnect may not cover the service or drug if you don't get approval.

 Some network medical services are covered only if your doctor or other network provider gets prior authorization from our plan.

-Covered services that need prior authorization are marked in the Benefits Chart in Chapter 4.
+• Covered services that need our plan's prior authorization are marked in the Benefits Chart in Chapter 4.

 Some drugs are covered only if you get prior authorization from us.

-Covered drugs that need prior authorization are marked in the List of Covered Drugs.
+• Covered drugs that need our plan's prior authorization are marked in the List of Covered Drugs.